mcv-m6-video/mcv-m6-2023-team1/week5/README.md

 python train_detection.py --config=configs/train_detection.yaml
 ````

-## 3. Track multiple cameras (without Re-ID)
+## 3. Track singles cameras (without Re-ID)
-Track multiple cameras from one sequence using a Yolov8 model and SORT.
+Track single cameras from one sequence using a Yolov8 model and SORT.
 It will track all the cameras that are found in the path (data_path) specified in the config file.

 No Re-ID is implemented in this version.